 Jack has provided a good photograph of the 1964 Forward Control truck which remarkably was in service until 2003 with the Edgewater Park Volunteer FD, a volunteer department that still operates in a somewhat private community in the Bronx.
 They purchased the Howe Apparatus 500 GPM pumper with 200-gallon tank new, and it served as Engine 3 until it was traded in to VRS sales for a new 500 GPM pumper (400K JPEG) built on a 2003 GMC-Isuzu chassis.

-Another FC-170 was operated by J.T.
+Another FC-170 was built for J.T.
 Baker Chemical Company over in Phillipsburg, New Jersey.
 It's a 1963 Forward Control chassis with body by Hahn, including a distinctive front beacon light built into its nose.
-Equipped with a 500 GPM pump, 200-gallon tank, and 60-pound Purple-K system, it is now owned by a collector in Texas.
-Great photo by Jack Calderone.
+Equipped with a 500 GPM pump, 200-gallon tank, and 60-pound Purple-K system, it has been restored by a collector in Texas.
+See Hahn Motors FC-170 Fire Engine for the full story.
+Photo by Jack Calderone.

 Aqueduct Race Track in Queens, NY.
 This appears to be a CJ-2A conversion by Boyer Fire Apparatus of Logansport, Indiana.
 However, Jack says, "To date I have been unable to find any information on the apparatus, what agency actually operated it, or when it was there."

 And I wonder who the dapper gentleman in the driver's seat is.

 Jack also mentions this: "Freedomland USA, an amusement park in the Bronx that was supposed to be New York City's answer to Disneyland.
 It opened in 1960 and closed in 1964.
 The park FD operated a pumper, ambulance, and two Jeep patrol vehicles.
 These were painted red and equipped with portable extinguishers.
 The information appears in a 1963 copy of Fire Engineering and has been verified through an interview with a person who served as a firefighter at the park.
 However, no photos or additional information has surfaced to date."

 Thanks to Jack Calderone, editor of Fire Apparatus Journal, who would appreciate hearing any further details on these New York vehicles.
 And thanks to Gary Urbanowicz, Greg Gottlieb, Gary Dreyer and Patrick Donavan for their assistance. -- Derek Redmond

 Also on CJ3B.info, see Jeep FC Fire Engines at the 1964 New York World's Fair.